purushottam22/purushottam22.github.io/README.md

-Hello, I am Purushottam Kumar, a Software Engineer ( Data Scientist ) in Data Science.
+Hello, I am Purushottam Kumar, a Software Engineer (Data Scientist).

 I commit myself and ensure that I will make a positive contribution with full devotion to achieve the goals through my knowledge, skill, hard work and enthusiasm.